CANADA VISA GUIDE • 2026

 🚫 Never Use Fake "Free" Insurance Generators

 IRCC and the Canada Border Services Agency (CBSA) share data.
-If you submit a fraudulent policy (fake PDF with no real policy ID), you face a 5-year misrepresentation ban and possible deportation.
+If you submit a fraudulent policy, you face a 5-year misrepresentation ban.
 Our $5 service provides a real, verifiable insurance reservation — safe and legal.

 Why Insurance Matters for Canada TRV